-- a.
-Click Add Resource and in the Resource Name field, enter the name of the resource. - b.
+- 1. Click Add Resource and in the Resource Name field, enter the name of the resource. - 2.
 In the Path Patterns field, enter a list of URL path patterns that identify this resource.
-Path patterns start with a forward slash (/), begin after the context root, and extend to the end of the c.
-In the Resource Authentication section, select the type of authentication the resource requires.
+Path patterns start with a forward slash (/), begin after the context root, and extend to the end of the URL.

-URL.
 There are two different types of path patterns: Basic and Regex.
-Select the Regex option, when appropriate.

-If the resource requires the same authentication as the root application, select Standard.
-If authentication is not required to access the resource, select Anonymous or Unprotected.
+Select the Regex option, when appropriate. - 3.
+In the Resource Authentication section, select the type of authentication the resource requires. - If the resource requires the same authentication as the root application, select Standard.
+If authentication is not required to access the resource, select Anonymous or Unprotected. - 4.

-- d.
 If the application is an API or Web + API application, in the Methods field, select the HTTP methods supported by the resource.
-Leave this field empty if the resource supports all methods. - e.
-To log information regarding requests to this resource, select the Audit check box. - f.
+Leave this field empty if the resource supports all methods. - 5.
+To log information regarding requests to this resource, select the Audit check box. - 6.
 Resources are enabled when they are added, by default.
-To disable a resource, clear the Enable check box. - g.
+To disable a resource, clear the Enable check box. - 7.
 If resource reordering is available, a Reorder Resources link displays on the page.
 To change the order of these resources, click the link, rearrange the resources, and click Done.